nehapatil1807/CDAC/CCEE/DOTNET.md

 ---

-# Data Management with ADO.NET
+# Data Management with ADO.NET ( ActiveX Data Objects )

 ## **Introduction to Microsoft.Data.SqlClient**
 `Microsoft.Data.SqlClient` is the official library for connecting .NET applications to SQL Server databases.
 It replaces the earlier `System.Data.SqlClient` and provides robust support for synchronous and asynchronous database operations.